 QuickBooks Envelopes

 QuickBooks Envelopes are savings buckets that help you organize your money for different expenses.
-You can create up to 10 Envelopes within your account, so whether you’re putting money aside for payroll or an eventual expansion, you have a specific place to store it.
+You can create envelopes for any reason; whether you’re putting money aside for payroll or an eventual expansion, you have a specific place to store it.

-Additionally, each Envelope still earns interest at the same rate as the rest of your account.
-In order to spend funds within an Envelope, you’ll first have to transfer them back to your main account.
-This way, you won’t accidentally spend money that was intended for a specific expense.
+Envelope balances are the only balance that earns interest.
+To spend funds within an envelope, you must transfer them back to your main account.
+This prevents you from accidentally spending money intended for a specific expense.

 Other QuickBooks Products